Definition of C++ vector and array

 //elements in the vector can be added using the push_back() function

-- All the elements in the Arrays need to be of the same type and are stored sequentially and in continuous memory, whereas it is not so in case of Vectors.
+- All the elements in the Arrays need to be of the same type and are stored sequentially and in continuous memory, whereas it is not so in the case of Vectors.

 C++ Vector vs C++ Array Comparison Table

-Below given is the head to head comparison table between the C++ vector and array:
+Below given is the head-to-head comparison table between the C++ vector and array:

 S.No. | C++ Vector | C++ Array |

-1. | Vector is a template class in C++ that will be shipped from the C++ library if needed to use the vector functions. | Array is not a template class but is a lower-level data structure which can be used anytime. |
+1. | In C++, the vector class is a template class that is provided by the C++ library.
+When needed, the vector class is included in the C++ library to use its functions and features. | The array is not a template class but is a lower-level data structure that can be used anytime. |

 3. | When it comes to memory management, vectors occupy more memory in comparison to Arrays. | Arrays are memory efficient and occupy less memory than vectors. |

-4. | As the Vectors follow the dynamic structure, so it takes more time to access the elements in Vectors. | Arrays are static in nature so it takes constant time to access any element in the array using the index operator. |
+4. | As the Vectors follow the dynamic structure, it takes more time to access the elements in Vectors. | Arrays are static in nature, so it takes constant time to access any element in the array using the index operator. |

-5. | The size of the vectors is not fixed (it can be resized) and it can grow and shrink on insertion and deletion.
-They are allocated on heap memory. | The size of the array is fixed, unlike vectors. |
+5. | The size of the vectors is not fixed (it can be resized), and it can grow and shrink on insertion and deletion.
+They are allocated to heap memory. | The size of the array is fixed, unlike vectors. |

-6. | Reallocation of memory in the case of Vectors is done implicitly. | Reallocation of memory in case of Array is not done implicitly. |
+6. | Reallocation of memory in the case of Vectors is done implicitly. | Reallocation of memory in the case of Array is not done implicitly. |

-7. | In programming, vectors can be copied or assigned directly. | In programming, arrays can never be copied or assigned directly. |
+7. | In programming, vectors can be directly copied or assigned to another vector. | In programming, arrays can never be copied or assigned directly. |

-8. | It follows the non-index based structure as the elements are stored dynamically | It follows the index-based structure with the elements stored in the contiguous memory having the first element at the lowest address and the last element at the highest address. |
+8. | Vectors in C++ follow an index-based structure, where elements are stored sequentially and can be accessed using index values. | It follows the index-based structure with the elements stored in the contiguous memory, with the first element at the lowest address and the last at the highest. |

 Examples